onap/vnfrqts-requirements/docs/Chapter8.rst

 through ONAP-defined policies delivered from ONAP to the VNF using PUTs to a RESTful API, in the same way that other controls over data reporting will be controlled by policy.

-R-07879: The VNF Package **MUST** include all relevant playbooks to ONAP to be loaded on the Ansible Server.

 R-57855: The VNF **MUST** support hitless staggered/rolling deployments between its redundant instances to allow "soak-time/burn in/slow roll"